d0n601/wp-mhn/README.md

 ## Contributions
 This plugin is not on the Wordpress Plugin Directory.
-I developed it to meed the needs of my blog, and open sourced it as it may be a quick start for other developers looking to do something similar.
+I developed it to meet the needs of my blog, and open sourced it as it may be a quick start for other developers looking to do something similar.
 If you'd like to contribute additional shortcodes or implement WP-Admin functionality then please submit a pull request and I'll potentially merge it.